 - During the trip : 1 night in a hotel (private rooms), and 4 nights in mountain hut (in dormitory).

-Please Note : no access to your luggage on Day 4 (no road access).
+Please note : no access to your luggage on Day 1, 3 and 5 (no road access).

 - Before & after the trip : we have some hotel partners in Chamonix with special prices for our customers.
 If you want to receive information just ask Anaïs.